sr3dna/androme/README.md

 ## user written html

 The DIV and FORM tag are not required for mobile devices which sometimes causes additional LinearLayouts to be auto-generated.
-You can use the sample.html file provided to generate the same layout XML and resources.

 https://www.w3.org/TR/html401/struct/global.html#h-7.5.3